dssit/developers.dss.ucdavis.edu/about.md

 banner_image_alt: About us
 ---

-The development team was established in 2013 as part of the the [Devision of Social Sciences IT][dssit] service center.
-Our vision is to provide quality applications and tools for the academic personnel, in order to streamline their work process and improve workflow using secure and stable development frameworks.
+Our development team was established in 2012 as part of the the [Devision of Social Sciences IT Service Center][dssit].
+We are tasked with providing quality software tools for our academic personnel to better streamline their business processes using secure and modern development techniques.

 Our team is composed of three members: